jose011974/Python-Video-Downloader/README.md

  * 1. Single File    - Compress one file
  * 2. Multiple Files - Compress multiple files
  * 3. Single URL     - Download and compress one file
- * 4. Multiple URLs  - Download and compress
+ * 4. Multiple URLs  - Download and compress multiple files
  * 5. Spoil media    - Make media "spoiled" to send on Discord
  * 6. Help           - Opens this page
  * 7. Exit           - I don't need to tell you what this does.